integritee-network/sgx-setup/README.md

 1. [BuildServersSGX.yml](https://github.com/integritee-network/sgx-setup/blob/main/sgx-ansible/BuildServersSGX.yml) : used for continuous build servers, not for active developing.
 Hence no user and other roles included.
 2. [DevelopmentServersSGX.yml](https://github.com/integritee-network/sgx-setup/blob/main/sgx-ansible/DevelopmentServersSGX.yml) : used for development server that support muliple accounts.

 In this tutorial, the development server is focused on.
-A build server tutorial might follow later.
 The following roles are executed:
-- `role-install-tools` (installs a basic toolbox necessary to install sgxsdk and driver).
-The tools that will be installed can be looked at [here](https://github.com/integritee-network/sgx-setup/blob/add-readme/sgx-ansible/roles/role-install-tools/tasks/main.yml)
+- `role-install-tools`: Installs a basic toolbox necessary to install sgxsdk and driver.
+The tools that will be installed can be checked out [here](https://github.com/integritee-network/sgx-setup/blob/add-readme/sgx-ansible/roles/role-install-tools/tasks/main.yml).
-- `role-andrewrothstein.gcc-toolbox` (installs gcc, necessary to install sgxsdk and driver)
+- `role-andrewrothstein.gcc-toolbox`: Installs gcc, necessary to install sgxsdk and driver.
-- `role-intel-sgx`.
-More information on that one needed?
-Take a look at its [README](https://github.com/integritee-network/sgx-setup/tree/add-readme/sgx-ansible/roles/role-intel-sgx)
+- `role-intel-sgx`: For more information take a look at its dedicated [README](https://github.com/integritee-network/sgx-setup/tree/add-readme/sgx-ansible/roles/role-intel-sgx)
-- `role-singleplatform-eng.users` to set up user.
+- `role-singleplatform-eng.users`: Needed to set up user.
 Not necessary to actually run a sgx-machine but is recommended in case of multiple users accessing the same machine.

-The other roles (such as the munin-node, timezone and keyboard roles) are not tested for ubunutu 20.04 and might be outdated.
-However, these are not necesary for the set up of a sgx machine but are good extra features.
-They might be updated at a later point of time.
+The other roles (such as the munin-node, timezone and keyboard roles) are not yet tested for ubunutu 20.04 and might be outdated.
+They will most likely be updated at a later point of time.
 If urgently needed, take a look at https://github.com/geerlingguy , up-to-date ansible scripts should be found there.

 ## Requirements
 * Ansible v2.8 is required on your HOST (provisioner) system.